 Open house party hosting can be dangerous to both finances and freedom.
 Most states permit parents to serve their own children alcohol.
 However, it is illegal to do so with the offspring of others.
 Even when they give permission.

 Florida Alcohol Law

 Florida courts have held that serving alcohol to underage persons who are later crash is simple negligence.
 It’s not the culpable negligence required for manslaughter.

 According to state law, it is criminal negligence for an intoxicated person to drive a vehicle.
 If any death results, it is the drunk driver who is criminally negligent.
 And it is the driver who is guilty of manslaughter.

 According to Florida case law, it’s illegal to prevent an intoxicated person from leaving one’s property.
 To do so is an illegal arrest.

 Prosecutor Tries to Change Law Himself

 Not even the law could criminalize simple negligence.
-However, the prosecutor attempted to do so himself by using a jury.
-So the prosecutor was attempting to “Nifong”1 the defendant.
+But the prosecutor attempted to do so himself by using a jury.
+So the prosecutor was attempting to “Nifong“1 the defendant.
 The Florida Times-Union called it an unprecedented case.

 Among other arguments, the prosecutor asserted that intoxication causes speeding.
 He also insisted that the defendant should have known something else.
 That an intoxicated young driver would probably or likely have a fatal crash.

 The defense’s expert witness testified that intoxication does not cause speeding.
-In reality, some drunk drivers choose to speed whereas others choose to drive slowly in order to avoid being caught.
+In fact, some drunk drivers choose to speed whereas others choose to drive slowly in order to avoid being caught.

 The jury took only about two hours to acquit the defendant of manslaughter charges.
 Defense attorney Gerald Bettman had long argued that the law did not support the prosecution’s charges of manslaughter.
-“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman, adding “It wasn’t fair.”
+“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman.
+He added “It wasn’t fair.”

 Open House Party Hosting